 This trail links 13 elements, ending in a slower descent auto-belay.
 Waterfall is one of the more difficult trails in the park.
 Waterfall features challenging elements like the Ring Trapeze, the Tarzan Swing, and the more difficult ‘U’-Ropes, and Log Ladder.

 An intense physical challenge for the more physically fit and daring climbers.
 These two trails are 30 to 40 feet in the air, more challenging, and require more time to navigate.
 Difficulty levels are advanced and require patience and stamina to complete.

 Black Diamond Trail

 Black Storm integrates 12 elements, ending in a Quick Jump (auto-belay).
-A difficult trail which features many unique challenges, including the Spinning Log Ladder, Swinging Triangles, and Hanging Peg Steps.
+A difficult trail that features many unique challenges, including the Spinning Log Ladder, Swinging Triangles, and Hanging Peg Steps.
 A ball-seat swing and long zip line over the picnic area makes for a fun and interesting experience.

 Double Black Diamond Trail